cloudflare/cloudflare-docs/products/api-shield/src/content/products/mtls.md

 Support includes [gRPC](https://grpc.io/docs/what-is-grpc/introduction/)-based APIs, which use binary formats such as protocol buffers rather than JSON.

-Specify the API hosts and Cloudflare will block all requests that do not have a certificate for mutual TLS (mTLS) authentication.
+Specifying the API hosts and Cloudflare will block all requests that do not have a certificate for mutual TLS (mTLS) authentication.

 <Aside type='note'>